oblivia-simplex/feral_machines/posts/lightmode_support.md

 abstract: "P'log now supports light mode and dark mode, and will select the stylesheet on the basis of system preferences."
 ---

 For a long time I used dark themes almost exclusively.
 The habit probably dates back to my childhood.
-My family's first computer was an old XT, with an amber ([P3 phosphor](https://en.wikipedia.org/wiki/Phosphor#Standard_phosphor_types)) monitor, and this more or less fixed my aesthetic sense of what a computer screen should look like.
-Light monospace type on a dark background.
+My family's first computer was an old XT, with an amber ([P3 phosphor](https://en.wikipedia.org/wiki/Phosphor#Standard_phosphor_types)) monitor, and this more or less fixed my aesthetic sense of what a computer screen should look like: light monospace type on a dark background.
 The [stylesheet](/css/darkmode.css) I first wrote for this blog reflects those preferences.

 ![An amber phosphor monitor on an old XT computer](../img/old-computer-amber-monitor.jpg)